-Strengths Weaknesses U.S. culture well accepted and similar to Australia.
-No language barriers U.S. products have excellent image and acceptance.
+Strongths, it cames son opportunities, in the Strengths Weaknesses U.S. culture well accepted and similar to Australia.
+No language barriers.
+U.S. products have excellent image and acceptance.
 Northern hemisphere seasonal advantage for fresh foods, e.g. fruit and vegetables.
 Australia has strict quarantine requirements for fresh products.
 Import permits are required for fresh produce and some products are prohibited.
-Australia is a significant producer of a similar variety of agricultural products.
-Australian labeling and advertising laws are different from the United States, which may require some changes to food labels.
-Opportunities Threats The U.S./Australia Free Trade Agreement enables many U.S. products to enter Australia tariff free.
-Australian consumers are experimental and desire new and innovative products.
-Opportunity to trial innovative products and "Buy Australian" campaign is significant.
-A focus on fresh food presentation by the major supermarket chains provides advantages to local producers.
-Most categories have substantial market leaders.
-Country of origin labeling is compulsory, and many Australian made products bear the "Australian Made" logo.
+Australia is a significant producer of similar agricultural products.
+Australian labeling and advertising laws are different from the U.S., which may require some changes to food labels.
+Opportunities Threats The U.S./Australia Free Trade Agreement enables a majority of U.S. products to enter Australia tariff free.
+Australian consumers constantly seeking new tastes and cuisines.
+Strong dining out culture provides opportunities to supply the consumer foodservice sector with new products.
+Ageing population presents opportunities in the institutional foodservice sector.
+'Buy Australian' campaign is significant.
+A focus on fresh local food by many restaurants and cafés provides advantages to local producers and suppliers.